WSO2 Plugin

 -

-Once logged in, create a new api by providing the following details:
+Once logged in, click “New API” and provide the following details:

 -